morse-simulator/morse/doc/morse/dev/services.rst

 Most of the time, adding a new service is as easy as adding ``@service`` in front of a function declared within a component.

-Let have a look to ``human.py``, the component that allows us to control a human character in the simulation.
+Lets have a look at ``human.py``, the component that allows us to control a human character in the simulation.

 .. code-block:: python